What Is A Townhouse, And Is Townhome Living Right For Me?

-Buying a home is equal parts excitement and anxiety.
-Deciding on the right type of home can contribute to that struggle, especially if you’re a first-time home buyer.
+Deciding on the right type of home can be tough, especially if you’re a first-time home buyer.

 Townhouse Definition

-A townhouse is an individually owned, multifloor home that’s attached to one or more units.
-You can often spot them lining the streets in dense suburban and urban areas.
-Residents own and are responsible for both the interior and exterior of their townhomes.
+A townhouse is an individually owned, multifloor home attached to one or more units.
+You can often spot a townhouse lining the streets in dense suburban and urban areas.
+Residents own and are responsible for both the interior and exterior of their townhome.

 Townhouses tend to resemble traditional, detached homes but generally operate more like condominiums, or condos, in that they’re all part of a larger governing body.
 So, if you buy a townhouse, you’re most likely going to be a part of a homeowners association (HOA).